 IBM’s 2025 Cost of a Data Breach Report puts the average time to identify and contain a breach at 241 days, the lowest figure in nine years and still eight months of undetected access.
 That number does not exist because Canadian SMBs are buying the wrong tools.
 It exists because nobody is watching the right ones at 3am.

-I’m a CISSP-certified MSP founder.
-What follows is the practical 2026 guide for Canadian SMBs trying to figure out whether managed detection and response (MDR) belongs in their cybersecurity stack, what it actually does, what it costs, and how to evaluate a provider without falling for the marketing acronym soup.
+I’m a CISSP-led MSP founder.
+What follows is the practical 2026 guide for Canadian SMBs weighing whether managed detection and response (MDR) belongs alongside the security tools they already run.
+It covers what MDR actually does, what it costs in Canadian dollars, and how to evaluate a provider without falling for the marketing acronym soup.

 Key Takeaways